Bdiwy/optiscan/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Optiscan, please send an e-mail to me Ahmed bdiwy via [dev.ahmed.bdiwy@gmail.com](mailto:dev.ahmed.bdiwy@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+It's important to note that there is no license for education or science.
+On a related note, OptiScan is actually an open-source project that was made with love.